Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index

-This representation emphasizes the coherence of Bayesian (prior to posterior) updating based on increasingly available data.
-Taking the ratio of $({\mbox{LR}^-})^{1/n}$ and $({\mbox{LR}^+})^{1/n}$ leads to the definition \eqref{eq:EUII1} of the experimental unit information index (EUII).
-Note that this derivation assumes that the experimental units are independent.
 The EUII hence represents the average contribution of one experimental unit to the DOR of a statistical test, where ``average'' is to be understood as the geometric average.
 A useful statistical test has EUII > 1, so on average each additional experimental unit provides information that helps to discriminate between the null hypothesis ($H_0$) and the alternative hypothesis ($H_1$).

 Taking the logarithm of \eqref{eq:EUII1},